Student Clubs & Organizations

 Petia Ouzounova | Advisor | Petia.Ouzounova@ccd.edu

-DREAMer's United empowers students to overcome the adversity and stigma that is associated with being a DREAMer by creating a positive impact on the community through volunteer opportunities and campus involvement.
+DREAMer's United empowers students to overcome the adversity and stigma associated with being a DREAMer by positively impacting the community through volunteer opportunities and campus involvement.
 Learn More.

 Ivonne Kossik | Advisor | Dreamers.United@ccd.edu or Scholarships@ccd.edu